RodneyHarper/AixDiskMapping/README.md

 Connect to LPAR

-Confirm appropriate previleges to run script
+Confirm appropriate privileges to run script, i.e. root/padmin access to hosts script will connect to

 Run Command: